 Who Should Play Donny and Danny?

-- Hacksaw Gaming fans who enjoyed the original Donny or Danny slots
+- Hacksaw Gaming fans who already like the Cash Kings style

 Final Verdict